Brandel France de Bravo, MPH and Diana Zuckerman, PhD, Cancer Prevention & Treatment Fund

 Compared to women in other countries, women in the U.S. who are diagnosed with early-stage breast cancer are more likely to remove both breasts even if only one has cancer.
 It is not known why bilateral mastectomy provides no medical advantage, but a study of more than 4,000 cancer patients by Dr. Fahima Osman at the University of Toronto indicates that having a healthy breast removed in addition to the breast with cancer increases the chances of medical complications.
 Removing the healthy breast (“contralateral breast”) doubled the chances of having wound complications in the first month after surgery: from about 3% for women who had only the breast with cancer removed to about 6% for women who also had the healthy breast removed.
 About 4% of women who had a single mastectomy experienced some kind of complication (not necessarily wound-related) in the 30 days after surgery, compared to 8% of women who had both breasts removed.
 The risk of cancer in that healthy breast was already less than 1% per year unless the woman has a BRCA gene or some other very high risk factor.
 Hormone pills such as tamoxifen or aromatase inhibitors can further reduce that already low risk.

-The Bottom Line: these enormous studies of women in the U.S. and other countries make it clear that women with DCIS or early-stage breast cancer should undergo surgery to remove only the DCIS lesion or cancer, not the entire breast.
-The women who undergo lumpectomy with radiation usually live longer than those who undergo mastectomy or bilateral mastectomy.
+The Bottom Line: These enormous studies of women in the U.S. and other countries make it clear that women with DCIS or early-stage breast cancer (stages 1-3) should undergo surgery to remove only the DCIS lesion or the cancer, not the entire breast.
+The women who undergo lumpectomy with radiation usually live longer than those who undergo single mastectomy or bilateral mastectomy, with or without radiation.
+The one study of young women with breast cancer found that although many undergo mastectomy with reconstruction, their quality of life would be better if they underwent lumpectomy instead.
 In addition, mastectomy patients who have breast implants are more likely to kill themselves compared to mastectomy patients without implants.
-Unfortunately, the fear of breast cancer and desire to “get rid of the problem” has resulted in too many women undergoing mastectomies or bilateral mastectomies that threaten their lives.
+Unfortunately, the fear of breast cancer and desire to “get rid of the problem” has resulted in too many women undergoing medically unnecessary mastectomies that do more harm than good.
 Physicians and breast cancer advocacy groups need to make sure that patients understand why lumpectomy with radiation is a better idea.

 For a free booklet on treatment options for DCIS, click here.
 For a free booklet on treatment options for early-stage breast cancer, click here.